How To Manage A Large Cash Windfall

 It’s easy to say that you’ll remain the same humble, down-to-earth person regardless of what you have in the bank.
 And that may be true in your heart.
 But there’s a good chance the people around you might change.

 This is why you need budgets and responsible parameters.
-Athletes are known for blowing through huge contracts, which made this story about an NFL wide receiver living on a $60,000 annual budget and saving the rest so inspiring.
+Athletes are known for blowing through huge contracts, which made this story about a former NFL wide receiver living on a $60,000 annual budget and saving the rest so inspiring.